 Short spells back in England followed with Portsmouth and Everton.
-The 45-year-old is now a goalkeeping coach at South African club Ajax Cape Town.
+The 46-year-old is now a goalkeeping coach at South African club Ajax Cape Town.

 Mallorca appearances: 38

-Thomas Partey, who has been a key part of Diego Simeone’s squad in recent years, initially found it difficult to break into the Atletico Madrid team.
+Thomas Partey, who had been a key part of Diego Simeone’s squad before joining Arsenal last summer, initially found it difficult to break into the Atletico Madrid team.
 He stepped down a level in the 2013/14 season, joining recently relegated Mallorca on loan in the Segunda Division, scoring five goals.

 After another loan spell at Almeria the following year, Partey has experienced a steady rise to prominence at Atletico.
 He made 42 appearances across all competitions in 2018/19, scoring three goals, and was part of Atletico’s Europa League-winning side in 2017/18.